Did JWST observe imprints of axion miniclusters or primordial black holes?: Analysis and results

 The final results of our analysis are summarized in Fig.~\ref{fig:jwst}.
 The green bands show the $1\sigma$ and $2\sigma$ ranges in $k_c$ computed from the likelihood \be \int \td M \, \Phi(M) p(M|M_c) \,, \ee assuming a log-normal distribution, $p(M|M_c) = \exp[-\ln(M/M_c)/2\sigma^2]/\sqrt{2\pi \sigma^2}$, for the measured mass $M_c$.
 The left panels show these ranges for CEERS-1749 and the right panels for Galaxy 14924.
 We find that a significantly enhanced star formation efficiency and a modification over the CDM matter power spectrum at scales $k_c = \mathcal{O}(10)h\Mpc^{-1}$ would be required to alleviate the tension below the $2\sigma$ level.
 A high star formation efficiency may lead to tensions with the CMB measurements of reionization history~\cite{Gong:2022qjx}.
 The lowest $f_*$, still compatible with both the Lyman-$\alpha$ and UV luminosity function constraints at the $2\sigma$ confidence level, is obtained for $k_c = 5h\Mpc^{-1}$.
 This can be reached if \begin{enumerate}[leftmargin=*] \item DM consists of axions of mass $m_a\approx 2\times 10^{-18}\,{\rm eV}$ and the Peccei-Quinn symmetry is broken after inflation so that axion miniclusters are formed.
-The mass range $10^{-19}\,{\rm eV} \lsim m_a \lsim 10^{-16}\,{\rm eV}$ is, however, potentially excluded by black hole superradiance and the observed spins of superheavy black holes~\cite{Stott:2018opm,Unal:2020jiy,2168507}.
+The mass range $10^{-19}\,{\rm eV} \lsim m_a \lsim 10^{-16}\,{\rm eV}$ is, however, potentially excluded by black hole superradiance\footnote{The constraints can be alleviated in self-interacting scenario where the superradiant growth of the axionic cloud may be suppressed~\cite{Baryakhtar:2020gao}.} and the observed spins of superheavy black holes~\cite{Stott:2018opm,Unal:2020jiy,2168507}.
 For $m_a > 10^{-16}\,{\rm eV}$ we get $k_c > 50 h{\rm Mpc}^{-1}$, which does not affect the halo mass function at the relevant scales.

 \item a fraction $f_{\rm PBH}>0.005$ of DM consists of PBHs or PBH clusters of mass $m_{\rm PBH} \approx 4\times 10^6 \Msun (f_{\rm PBH}/0.005)^{-1}$.
 However, accretion constraints~\cite{Serpico:2020ehh} exclude the explanation from the Poisson effect from uniformly distributed individual PBHs, but the explanation with heavy clusters of subsolar mass PBHs may be viable.